 I tell you the truth, the tax collectors and the prostitutes are entering the kingdom of God ahead of you.
 For John came to you to show you the way of righteousness, and you did not believe him, but the tax collectors and the prostitutes did.
 And even after you saw this, you did not repent and believe him.
 (Mat 21:31,32)

-The most wicked people (tax collectors and prostitutes) turned from their sins through John’s hell-fire and damnation preaching, but the religious hypocrites and false religious preachers (Pharisees) were remaining unrepentant, even through they heard the same sermons and saw people's lives change, according to Jesus.
+The most wicked people (tax collectors and prostitutes) turned from their sins through John the Baptist's hell-fire and damnation preaching, but the religious hypocrites and false religious preachers (Pharisees) were remaining unrepentant, even through they heard the same sermons and saw people's lives change, according to Jesus.

-John preached other truths to them too, which are not cited here:
+John the Baptist preached other truths to them too, which are not cited here.